TomHyhlik/c_examples/README.md

 # c_examples
-some basic c examples for educational purposes
+Some basic c examples for educational purposes.